-Information technology and communications (ICT) systems professionals pursuing excellence within the industry should consider becoming a BICSI RCDD®.
+Information and communications technology (ICT) industry professionals pursuing excellence within the industry should consider becoming a BICSI RCDD®.

 Those awarded with the RCDD designation have demonstrated their knowledge in the design, implementation and integration of information technology systems and related infrastructure.